Colonoscopy Procedure

 What is a Colonoscopy?

-• Better outcome
+• enhance patient outcome

-Colonoscopy Quality Indicators (benchmarks)
+Colonoscopy Clinical Indicators

 1. Adequate bowel preparation (Boston Bowel Prep Score > score 6 = Good Bowel Prep)